schwarzkopfb/schwarzkopfb/README.md

 So please, if you can help me reach my dreams then support me!

 Fun fact: Throughout the years I was experiencing with a lot of languages, technologies and frameworks.
 For example I wrote a Core Graphics like [framework](/nannys) for a tiny microcontroller.
-On a 128x32px monochrome display.
-With built-in support for tweening and even [timeline easing functions](https://easings.net/).
-Written in C/C++.
 And a [firmware](/wiframe) for a WiFi-connected, cloud powered, e-ink display.